SirGeraud/CodePathWk3HW/README.md

-# CodePathWk3HW
+# codepath_homework

-kali installation gifs
+See branches for assignments.